 What does this all mean?

 Most importantly, it shows that the statements that the fossil bed has been “almost totally removed by unauthorised collectors” or “almost totally worked out” are greatly exaggerated.
-The German collectors merely scratched the surface of the resource.
+The German collectors scratched but the surface of the resource.
 Nothing at Birk Knowes is small.
-The north cliff face is huge, the south exposure is huge, and the fossil bed underneath the grass is, naturally, even larger.
+The ‘north cliff face’ is huge, the ‘south exposure’ is huge, and the fossil bed underneath the grass is, naturally, even larger.

 This indicates that SNH had unjustly closed Birk Knowes for all this time and that, apparently, an error in the NMS survey was the cause.

-We therefore explained to Lyndsey Kinnes why we disagree with the notion that the fossil bed is as small as SNH claimed.
+We therefore explained to SNH Operations Manager Lyndsey Kinnes why we disagree with the notion that the fossil bed is as small as SNH claimed.
 We also provided photographic proof of the site detailing the scale of the fossil bed.

 We copied the email to Ian Jardine, then-CEO of SNH.
-He decided to open an investigation.
+He immediately decided to launch an investigation.